DavidJKTofan/davidtofan.com/content/articles/cloudflare-zero-trust-sase-recommendations/index.md

 Some features mentioned are available only through add-on solutions, such as **Data Loss Prevention (DLP)** and **Remote Browser Isolation (RBI)**, or other **Enterprise** features, such as Gateway **Dedicated Egress IPs**.

-For the sake of demonstration, we'll be going over the majority of scenarios when taking the first step into the journey towards Zero Trust architecture implementation with Cloudflare, pretending like this is a clean first time onboarding.
+For demonstration, this guide assumes a first-time, clean onboarding scenario to Zero Trust architecture with Cloudflare.

 ---